greendost/Linkbox/README.md

 ## License

-This project is licensed under the Apache-2.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
 Too many to thank, but certainly this code stands on the shoulders of many - web browser developers, Node / NPM package developers, Sass developers, testing tool developers (jsdom, Mocha, Chai, istanbul/nyc).
 And of course designers whom I have met over the past few years - this is a design tool after all!